Reviewed by: HU Medical Review Board | Last updated: November 2021

 Methylprednisolone is part of a group of drugs known as corticosteroids, which are sometimes used for asthma treatment.
+It is typically used for acute situations.
 Like other corticosteroids, methylprednisolone reduces airway inflammation, or swelling, and can be used to treat asthma.1,2 Available as an injection or a tablet, methylprednisolone is the generic form of the medication that is also known by the following brand names: Medrol®, Medrol Dosepak®, DepoMedrol®, SoluMedrol®, Methylpred-DP®.1,3-5

 How does methylprednisolone work?